 5 min read · Cost

-Why combine lighting with re-side
+Why combine lighting with a re-side

-Common lighting upgrades during re-side
+Common lighting upgrades to fold in

-Electrical scope and coordination
+Electrical scope and coordination — who does what

-Wiring through Hardie cladding
+Wiring and sealing fixtures through Hardie cladding

 Where to add lighting that wasn't there before

-Sierra Siding's role with lighting
+Sierra Siding's role on combined lighting projects

 Exterior lighting integration cost framework